han-yaeger/yaeger-tutorial/docs/interaction.md

 # Add interaction through collision detection

-A standard feature of a game engine is collision detection.
+A standard feature of a game engine is *collision detection*.
 It is an algorithmically complex calculation that determines if any two entities occupy the same part of the screen.
 If so, they have collided.